 8. Infrastructure Security

-- Annual third-party penetration test on our customer facing systems.
+- Annual third-party penetration test on customer facing systems.

-MessageBird takes a unified approach to patch and vulnerability management to ensure that our standard SLA timelines are maintained whether vulnerabilities exist in our underlying infrastructure, operating platforms or source code.
+MessageBird takes an unified approach to patch and vulnerability management to ensure that its standard SLA timelines are maintained whether vulnerabilities exist in the underlying infrastructure, operating platforms or source code.

 9. Change Management

-All personal data is encrypted in transit and at rest, and, to the extent relevant from a security standpoint, treated as if it were classified as sensitive data.
-GCP stores encrypted data by default.
-We have also taken further measures by implementing record-level encryption of sensitive and customer data.
+All personal data is encrypted in transit and at rest and, to the extent relevant from a security standpoint, treated as if it were classified as sensitive data.
+GCP stores encrypted data by default and MessageBird utilizes encrypted options within AWS.
+MessageBird has also taken further measures by implementing record-level encryption of sensitive and customer data.

-Information is always transmitted over TLS with up-to-date encryption methodologies by default.
+Information is always transmitted over TLS with up-to-date encryption configurations by default.

 11. Access Management

 MessageBird follows principles of “need to know “and least privilege.
-We promote the use of Role based access control.
-Provisioning and deprovisioning is overseen by the security team, with SSO and 2FA by default.
+MessageBird promotes the use of Role based access control.
+Provisioning and de-provisioning are overseen by the Security Team, with SSO and MFA by default.

 Access is terminated on the same day if and when an employee leaves MessageBird.